-Chinese New Year (the Spring Festival) is the most important festival among all Chinese communities.
-Its history has over 4,000 years.
+Chinese New Year (the Spring Festival) is the most important festival among all Chinese communities, with the history of over 3,000 years.
 Literally speaking, Chinese New Year is the first day according to Chinese Lunar calendar.
 However, the celebration is generally from the 23rd December (Chinese Lunar calendar) till the Lantern Festival (15th January according to Chinese Lunar calendar).
 The New Year’s Eve and the New Year Day are the highlights of the celebration.

 During Chinese New Year period, a red Fu福 character (means happiness)is displayed on many entrances of Chinese home.
 The character is hanging upside down, because of the Chinese word dao (倒 means hanging upside down) has the same pronunciation of dao (到 means arrive).
 It symbolise the arrival of happiness.